Contributors to child weight issues

-1. In 2015 what were the rates of underweight, overweight and obesity in reception-ages children in Blackburn with Darwin?
+1. What was the prevalence of overweight and obesity in reception children in the 2019/20 school year?

-2. Which of these factors does not put a child at risk of weight problems?
+2. Which of these children are at highest risk of having underweight?

 3. Unhealthy weight in children is linked with which health concerns?